oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 ## If you want to use Visual Studio
 If you want to use Visual Studio (highly recommended) follow the following steps:
 -   If you already have Visual Studio installed make sure you have .Net Core installed by running the "Visual Studio Installer" and making sure ".NET Core cross-platform development" is checked
--   If you need to install visual studio download it at https://www.microsoft.com/net/download/ (If you'r using Windows you'll want to check "ASP.NET" and ".NET Core cross-platform development" on the workloads screen during installation.)
+-   If you need to install visual studio download it at https://www.microsoft.com/net/download/ (If you're using Windows you'll want to check "ASP.NET" and ".NET Core cross-platform development" on the workloads screen during installation.)
 -   Open the .sln file in visual studio
 -   To run the application simply press the Start Debug button (green arrow) or press F5
 -   If you're using Visual Studio on Windows, to run tests open the Test menu, click Run, then click on Run all tests (results will show up in the Test Explorer)